Escape-Technologies/docs/docs/02-testing/06-custom-rules/04-Transformations.md

 ### Properties

 - `trigger`: The detectors to trigger the transform, on the request or response.
-See [Detectors](./detectors)
 - `mutate`: The mutations to apply to the request and replay it.
-See [Mutators](./mutators)